openstack-archive/fuel-plugin-contrail/doc/source/dpdk.rst

 - *"Hugepage size"* - Choose the size of hugepages that will be used for dpdk feature.
 Check if 1GB pages are supported on target compute node. # grep pdpe1gb /proc/cpuinfo | uniq
 - *"Hugepages amount (%)"* - set amount of memory allocated on each compute-node for hugepages.
 It will be take % of all memory available on compute.
 Remember that DPDK vrouter permanently use 1G hugepages and not all application can use hugepages that is why set this parameter carefully.
 - *"CPU pinning"* - this hexadecimal value describe how many and what exactly processors will be used for dpdk vrouter.
 CPU pinning implemented using `taskset util <http://www.linuxcommand.org/man_pages/taskset1.html>`_
 - *"Patch Nova"* - current release (7.0) of MOS nova doesn't have support for DPDK-based vRouter.
-In future nessesary patches will be included in MOS maintanance updates.
+In future nessesary patches will be included in MOS maintenance updates.
 - *"Install Qemu and Libvirt from Contrail"* - DPDK-based vRouter needs HugePages memory-backing for guests.
 MOS 7.0 ships with qemu and libvirt that don't support it.
 This is needed only for DPDK feature and will be implemented only on nodes where we have "DPDK" role.